pfheatwole/thesis/source/canopy_aerodynamics.rst

   gradient is unreliable.
 This can be faster (it doesn't rely on fixed step sizes), and it naturally handles conditions near stall.

-  [[Discuss the issues with assuming that (1) the section coefficient data is accurate near stall, which is highly questionable when using simulated data, and (2) the assumption that the sections will independently behave as predicted by their individual coefficients (which is almost definitely wrong, since the sections interact.]]
+* [[Use a reference solution for sequential estimates.
+If the reference fails, solve a different problem somewhere between the target and the reference, and solve for that; if the analysis succeeds, use that solution as the new reference.

+  As with all methods based on gradient descent, the Newton iterations require a starting point.
+In this case, the method requires an initial value for the circulation distribution :math:`\Gamma(s)`.
+The original paper suggested solving a linearized version of the equations, but only when analyzing wings with no sweep or dihedral.
+For the geometry of a typical parafoil, the non-linear equations must be used.

+  In general, if no other information is available, a reasonable starting point is to assume an elliptical distribution.
+However, an elliptical circulation is a poor approximation as the wind deviates from uniform, head-on freestream.
+During the course of a typical flight, it is common to encounter significant angles of attack and sideslip, making an elliptical distribution a poor starting point.
+Suboptimal starting points produce large residual errors that tend to push naive Newton iterations to jump into unrecoverable states.
+At best, poor starting points require very small step sizes to avoid diverging, and if using fixed step sizes this will cause all solutions to be unnecessarily slow.

+  FIXME: finish this discussion]]

+* [[Lifting-line methods typically use a single Reynolds number for all sections based on a single profile, but for wings with significant taper the wing tips can be at significantly lower Reynolds numbers than the wing root.
+  My implementation uses Reynolds numbers when looking up the section coefficients.]]

+* My method chooses control points that are spaced linearly in :math:`s`, the section index.
+This keeps the spacing regular regardless of the shape of the :math:`yz` design curve.

 Limitations
 -----------

 * Implications of using section coefficients

+  * Assumes the section coefficient data is accurate.
+This is particularly questionable near stall, especially when using simulated airfoil data.

+  * Assumes the sections will behave independently, as predicted by their individual coefficients (which is almost definitely wrong, since the sections interact).

   * Unlike the section profiles, these are external data.
 They must be measured in a wind tunnel or computed with an external tool, like XFOIL.